porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 During my first year working as a Data Scientist, I bombed a presentation in front of my company's entire C-Suite.

 I walked out of the meeting feeling crushed, and like I had just wasted everyone's time.
 But I was also surprised.
-In my prior life as a management consultant, I worked alongside managers who had mastered the art of communicating complex material to technical and non-technical audiences alike.
-Given the degree of practice I had from consulting, it surprised me that this most recent presentation had gone so poorly.
-And then it hit me: what if I hadn't applied those same preparation processes to this presentation?
-As it turns out, I hadn't.
+I had spent a week on the analysis, building the model and carefully vetting the results.
+How could things have gone wrong with all of that effort?
+And then it hit me.

->Leading up to that presentation, **I spent 95% of my time on the technical stuff**: loading data, cleaning data, modeling data, testing, and generating results.
-I spent the remaining 5% hastily pasting the outputs of my model into a slide deck.

-No wonder things had gone wrong!
-I've observed that in industry, communicating our results often takes a backseat.
+>Leading up to that presentation, I spent 95% of my time on the technical work, and the remaining 5% on hastily pasting the outputs of my model into a slide deck. **Virtually all of my preparation was spent on the data, and almost none of it on the people who would be in the meeting to discuss it.** No wonder things had gone wrong!
-While it's true that there are times when we don't need to communicate outside of our own team, de-prioritizing communication can lead to some troubling outcomes in the times that we do.

-In this post, I outline some quick tips for leading clear, effective meetings where the goal is to present data and inspire action based on the data being discussed.
-While the post is primarily geared towards Data Scientists, I've tried to write it such that the techniques can be generalized outside of Data Science (e.g., Product Management, Business Intelligence, Sales Engineering, etc).
+There is reason for the hype surrounding "data-driven decisions" in industry; data is powerful stuff.
+But data can't work its magic unless it is communicated effectively to its audience.
+In this post I outline 6 tips for leading clear, effective meetings where data is being presented, to make sure that your data is making the incredible impact that it can.

-## Lead with the "why."
+## 1) Lead with the "why."
 Your analysis is awesome, and you want to dive right in.
 As tempting as it is to lead with the cool insights that you've uncovered, lead instead with the *reason* for holding the meeting.

->Get people engaged right out of the gate with a clear, human-readable explanation of why everyone is in the meeting together, and set the goals for what your team should accomplish during the time.
-As heavy-handed as it sounds, **defining a “goal” in a text box somewhere on the introductory slide is often instrumental in setting up successful meetings.**
+>Get people engaged right out of the gate with a clear, human-readable explanation of why everyone is in the meeting together, and set the goals for what your team should accomplish during the time. **As heavy-handed as it sounds, defining a “goal” in a text box somewhere on the introductory slide is often instrumental in setting up successful meetings.**

 So why lead with the "why?"
 Imagine you've been meeting-hopping all day, and your calendar pings you with a